udem-dlteam/mimosa/README.md

 # Introduction

 The Mimosa operating system consists of a minimal kernel built on C++ and Scheme.
 It contains a Scheme implementation of a hard drive (ATA) driver, keyboard (PS2), serial (8250 UART), FAT32 filesystem and a small real time clock manager.
+The project was built to experiment with developement of operating system using a high level functional language to study the developement process and the use of

 ## Project scope